Wellspring is where Alyssa, like so many others found the support, compassion and strength needed to move on with their lives.

 “One of the benefits of having a network of community-based centres is that Wellspring is in tune with what the cancer community needs.
 While diagnosis and treatments are discussed in detail, post-treatment discussions are often scant.
 Wellspring changes this by providing support programs for every stage of a person’s cancer journey, from understanding their initial diagnosis to support throughout and after their active treatment.

-“Cancer centres do an incredible job of supporting cancer patients and their families through diagnosis and treatment. but once treatment ends, recovery tens to be up to the patient to navigate. some symptoms don’ have an obvious medical solution.
+“Cancer centres do an incredible job of supporting cancer patients and their families through diagnosis and treatment.
+But once treatment ends, recovery tends to be up to the patient to navigate.
+Some symptoms don’t have an obvious medical solution.
 Fatigue, for example can be challenging and last indefinitely.

 “I couldn’t put my life on hold and wait for the uncertainty to pass; that might never happen.
 Instead, I had to figure out how to live well despite the uncertainty of what was ahead.
 This year will mark the 2oth anniversary of my original diagnosis and I will have doubled the original life expectancy of 10 years that I was given.